 • Never talking down to someone.

-If you want to highlight your empathy skills on your resume, try to include examples of giving constructive feedback or supporting a coworker through a difficult time.
+Want to highlight your empathy on your resume?
+Include examples of giving feedback or supporting a coworker.

 3. Confidence